xgpxg/conreg/README.md

 # Initialize cluster
 curl -X POST http://127.0.0.1:8001/api/cluster/init -d [[1,"127.0.0.1:8000"],[2,"127.0.0.1:8001"],[3,"127.0.0.1:8002"]]
 ```

+You can use proxy components, such as Nginx, to proxy cluster nodes so that you can view the backend pages through a
+browser, or you can directly access any node in the cluster.

 For cluster management (such as initialization, scaling out, scaling in, monitoring, etc.), we provide a CLI tool for
 cluster management: [conreg-cmt](https://crates.io/crates/conreg-cmt), which can be used conveniently